-Hawking like effects in a dispersive medium can manifest non-conventional classical features observable within the laboratory set up \cite{2008-njp,2010-njp,hydraulic-jump-white-hole-2011-pre,silke-unruh-experiment-prl, leonhardt-hawking-radiation-dispersive-media,hawking-radiation-in-dispersive-media-review-article}.
-Origin of such non-trivial features may be attributed to the modified dispersion relation close to the acoustic horizon.
-In the limit of the strong dispersion relation where the background flow has non-constant velocity gradient, the measure of the analogue temperature, unlike the original Hawking one, depends on the frequency of the propagating perturbation embedded in the background flow.
-The deviation of the Hawking like effects in a dispersive medium from the original Hawking effect is thus quite sensitive to the spatial velocity gradient corresponding to the stationary solutions of the background fluid flow.
-Whereas the Hawking radiation caused by a linear velocity profile is insensitive to the dispersion relation, the dispersion relation near the acoustic horizon strongly influences the Hawking spectra for the non linear velocity profile of the background fluid, and the phase integral method to determine the associated analogue temperature ceases to be valid if the velocity gradient tends to diverge \cite{leonhardt-hawking-radiation-dispersive-media,hawking-radiation-in-dispersive-media-review-article}.
-As we will show in the subsequent sections, the expression for the acoustic surface gravity is an analytical function of the space gradient of the steady state bulk velocity of the background fluid.
-Such velocity gradient influences the universality (as well as the departure from it) of the Hawking like radiation, and various other properties of the anomalous scattering of the acoustic mode due to the modified dispersion relation at the acoustic horizon.
+The significant role of $\kappa$ in influencing the non negligible classical effects associated with the emergence of the stimulated Hawking effects through the modified dispersion relations at the sonic horizon has recently been emphasized from the theoretical front \cite{leonhardt-hawking-radiation-dispersive-media,hawking-radiation-in-dispersive-media-review-article}, as well as within the experimental framework in the laboratory set up \cite{2008-njp,2010-njp,hydraulic-jump-white-hole-2011-pre,silke-unruh-experiment-prl}.
+The deviation of the Hawking like effects in a dispersive medium from the original Hawking effect is sensitive to the spatial velocity gradient corresponding to the stationary solutions of the background fluid flow \cite{leonhardt-hawking-radiation-dispersive-media,hawking-radiation-in-dispersive-media-review-article}.
+For relativistic accretion onto a Schwarzschild black hole, the expression for $\kappa$ is found to be an analytical function of the space gradient of the steady state bulk velocity of the background fluid.
+Such velocity gradient influences the universality of the Hawking like radiation (as well as the departure from it), and various other properties of the anomalous scattering of the acoustic mode due to the modified dispersion relation at the acoustic horizon.

-Acoustic surface gravity estimated in our present work can further be used to study the modified dispersion relation as well as the non universal features of the classical Hawking like process for curved background flow subjected to the gravitational force.
-In addition to the space velocity gradient, the expression for the surface gravity for the accreting black hole system is a function of the non zero space gradient of the speed of propagation of the acoustic perturbation as well.
-Hence for the axisymmetric accretion, the position dependent sound speed will contribute to the modified dispersion relation.